Skip to main content

 The Architecture of Estrogen’s Cardiovascular Shield

 To fully appreciate the impact of declining estrogen, we must first understand the elegance of its protective design.
-Estrogen’s influence on the is a masterclass in biological engineering, operating through multiple, synergistic pathways.
+Estrogen’s influence on the cardiovascular system is a masterclass in biological engineering, operating through multiple, synergistic pathways.
 It is a vasodilator, meaning it helps to relax and widen blood vessels, ensuring smooth and efficient blood flow.

 This action is primarily achieved by stimulating the production of nitric oxide, a potent molecule that signals the smooth muscle cells in the artery walls to relax.
 This inherent flexibility helps to maintain healthy blood pressure and reduces the mechanical stress on the heart.